toobad000/toobad000/README.md

 ---

-*Not everything I make is public — but what's here is representative of how I work.*
+*Not everything I make is public, but what's here is a small taste of what i can do*